kwaldenphd/sqlite-intro/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/sqlite-intro/blob/main/screenshots/Figure_4.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/sqlite-intro/blob/main/screenshots/Figure_4.png?raw=true" /></a></p>

 32. Click on the "Browse Data" tab to explore the data in each table (and make sure data imported correctly).

+<blockquote>Q2: Describe yoru experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
+What challenges did you encounter, and how did you solve those problems?</blockquote>

 ## Setting Keys and Building Table Relationships